-Debt can feel like a negative thing, but it’s important to remember that not all debt is bad.
-For many people it’s a part of everyday life and only becomes a problem when it becomes too much to manage.
+For many people, it’s a part of everyday life and debt is only a problem when it becomes too much to manage.

-During your time at university, you’ll have two main costs to cover – tuition fees and living expenses.
+During your time at university, you’ll have 2 main costs to cover – tuition fees and living expenses.
 A student loan may be available to help with both.

 Tuition fees are usually paid directly to your course provider.
 These can often be much less if you’re on a placement year, or if studying abroad.

-If you’re going on to study for a Postgraduate Master’s Degree, you may be looking at ways you can fund this.
-Options include:
+If you want to study a Postgraduate Master’s Degree, there are different ways you can fund this:

 If you’re taking out a Postgraduate Master’s Loan to help with course fees and living costs, the amount you get will depend on when your course starts.
 The same applies to a Postgraduate Doctoral Loan.

 You can find out more about this on the gov.uk website, including what eligibility criteria you’ll need to meet to be able to apply.

 You’ll be expected to pay back your student loan after you’ve graduated and your income is over a certain amount.
 Keep in mind: